Moritzkaufold/HSG-Mosaic-2020/README.md

 We focused on bees for the small pictures since they appear in many different colors, making the final mosaic target picture more vivid.

-In order to use and test the program, please see the "Use & Application" Section below.
+In order to use and test the program, please see the "Instruction" Section below.

 ***Structure***